UniMath/agda-unimath/src/metric-spaces/lipschitz-functions-metric-spaces.lagda.md

 an upper bound of the distance between `x` and `y` in `A`, `α * d` is an upper bound on the distance between `f x` and `f y` in `B`.
 A function which admits a Lipschitz constant is called a
-{{#concept "Lipschitz function" Disambiguation="between metric spaces" WD="Lipschitz function" WDID=Q652707 Agda=is-lipschitz-function-metric-Space}}.
+{{#concept "Lipschitz function" Disambiguation="between metric spaces" WD="Lipschitz function" WDID=Q652707 Agda=is-lipschitz-function-Metric-Space}}.

 ## Definitions